Luminova Framework

 returns

-Set result return type to an object or array (default: object).
+Set result return type to an object, array or prepared statement object.

-This method changes the result return type to either object or array, this method should be called before fetch, find or select method.
+This method changes the default result return type from and object to either array or statement object.

 public returns(string $type): self